World Ocean Headquarters Facing the challenges together

 The landmark building

 The ocean vessel REV is built to see, whilst the World Ocean Headquarters is built to be seen.
 But the two are connected.
 The height of the tower conjures an image of the ship’s significance.
 Somewhere out in the vast oceans the ship ploughs through the water, providing us with an ever clearer and more complete picture of the ecology of the ocean depths.
-In World Ocean Headquarters we see the possibility to emphasise the significance of this knowledge.
-The skyscraper is not just a landmark for those who approach Oslo from the sea, but its form and presence narrate the sea’s invaluable importance for life on earth.
+In World Ocean Headquarters we see the possibility to emphasize the significance of this knowledge.
+The skyscraper is not just a landmark, but its form and presence narrate the sea’s invaluable importance for life on earth.
 The Big Blue will describe the ocean depths.